-Considering that classrooms are not run by teachers, older students help carry out their activities for younger ones.
-This inculcates into children the feeling of sharing and working cooperatively, which help them build a community sense.
+Considering that the classrooms are not run by teachers, the older students help carry out their activities for the younger ones.
+This inculcates in the children the feeling of sharing and working cooperatively, in turn learning and building a community sense.

-Although the Montessori way gives children the freedom to choose activities for each day and the time period for working on a particular task, it has certain ground rules as well.
-Such an environment teaches children self-discipline and refines their vital skills, such as self-control, concentration, and motivation.
+Though the Montessori way gives children the freedom to choose activities for each day and the time period for working at a particular task, it has certain ground rules as well, which are enforced by the students and teachers.
+Such an environment teaches the children self-discipline, and refines vital skills like self-control, concentration and motivation.

 Creativity inspired by the learning method

-As children are free to pick up their activities and work on them according to their own preferences, it helps in boosting their creativity.
-Children, in this method, work more, owing to the fun involved in working, rather than thinking about the end result.
-This ultimately helps them concentrate more on the process rather than the result.
+As the children are free to pick their activities and to work on them according to their own preferences, they are encouraged towards creativity.
+The children in this method work more owing to the fun involved in working rather than thinking about the end result; this gives them leverage of concentrating more on the process than the result.

-Montessori programs are easy and do not run at a set pace for every child.
-Instead, children take their own time for their tasks.
-Hence, the learning accelerates at the individual pace rather than at the same rate for all the students in the class.
+Montessori programmes are easy and do not run at a set pace for every child.
+Instead, the children take their own time for their tasks at hand.
+Hence, the learning accelerates at the pace of every child individually rather than at the same rate for all the students in a class.

 Hand-on learning curriculum

-One of the major benefits of the Montessori method is that it follows the hands-on learning concept at the early learning stages.
-The method emphasizes concrete instead of abstract learning, as the activities help in teaching maths, culture, English and even practical life lessons.
+One of the major benefits of the Montessori method is that it follows the hands-on learning concept in the early learning stages.
+The method emphasises concrete instead of abstract learning as the activities deal with teaching maths, culture, English and even practical life lessons.